ERDC Communications Infrastructure Contract

 Description

-The Department of Defense, through the U.S. Army Corps of Engineers, is soliciting proposals for the ERDC Communications Infrastructure Contract, aimed at providing communication infrastructure services, including maintenance and repair at various ERDC sites.
-The contract encompasses the installation of wiring and network systems in the newly constructed Building 9000 at the ERDC Vicksburg location, requiring compliance with industry standards and specialized experience in systems such as AVAYA PBX and CCTV.
-This initiative is crucial for ensuring efficient voice, video, and data communications networks, with a contract value ranging from $2,500 to $22.95 million over a five-year period.
-Interested contractors must submit their proposals by January 21, 2025, and can direct inquiries to TriNeciya Martin at trineciya.c.martin@usace.army.mil or Christy Love at christy.j.love@usace.army.mil.
+The Department of Defense, through the U.S. Army Corps of Engineers, is soliciting proposals for the ERDC Communications Infrastructure Contract, aimed at providing essential communication infrastructure services at the Engineer Research and Development Center (ERDC) in Vicksburg, Mississippi.
+The contract encompasses the installation, maintenance, and repair of communication networks, including the establishment of two distinct networks (CorpsNet and RDE) within the newly constructed Building 9000, requiring specialized labor, materials, and adherence to stringent industry standards.
+This procurement is critical for ensuring efficient telecommunications management and infrastructure support across federal sites, with a contract value ranging from $2,500 to $22.95 million over a five-year period.
+Interested small businesses must submit their proposals by April 1, 2025, and can direct inquiries to TriNeciya Martin at trineciya.c.martin@usace.army.mil or Christy Love at christy.j.love@usace.army.mil for further information.

 Files